jag-eagle-technology/GaLOPDevTutorial/step2.md

 | Doc Huts    | https://services1.arcgis.com/3JjYDyG3oajxU6HO/arcgis/rest/services/DOC_Huts/FeatureServer   |

 5. Replace the calls to map.add with the map layers array.
-You need to define the layers before you create the map, and then include them in the array like this:
+You need to move the layer defenitions to before where you create the map, and then include them in the map layer array like this:

     ```
     const map = new Map({